-The division in phases is an attempt to describe and analyze the process, actors and their impacts and the subsequent dynamics that moved the process forward.
+The division in phases is an attempt to describe and analyse the process, actors and their impacts and the subsequent dynamics that moved the process forward.
 It naturally implies time and dynamism, which the authors try to structure into meaningful parts.

-The relevant period of the SME is related to its internationalization to the United States' market.
 Thus, the network and the effectuation processes and capabilities are described and analyzed in that context.
 At T1 (1980-2001), the entrepreneur is working within the mother/parent company and thus developing her vision, building relationships, and looking for opportunities within that context.
 T1 is extremely important for developing the effectuation capabilities of the entrepreneur (Ms. N.B.).
 This includes developing the approach and attitude to entrepreneurship and preparing the foundation for seizing opportunities when they arise.
 At T2 (2002-2003), the Government of Ghana as well as that of the United States took critical decisions.
 This enabled the entrepreneur to develop her relationships in a very positive business context with institutional actors from Ghana and the USA.
 The entrepreneur seized the opportunities available, and established Sleek Garment and Textile Limited (SGEL) in 2002, and also undertook various activities to establish the company as Ghana's most modern textile and garments manufacturer.
 The company sourced raw materials from China, among other countries, and secured good buying deals with agents in the United States.
 At T3 (2004-2013), the network expanded.
 Raw materials were sourced in addition from India and the relationships with both sources of raw materials had deepened and become trustworthy.
 Meanwhile, extensive and multi-faceted interactions had been going on with the institutional actors in Ghana (MOTIPSI-Ministry of Trade, Industry, and Presidential Special Initiatives; WATH-West African Trade Hub; Ghana Bank) and the USA (African Growth and Opportunity Act-AGOA; USAID-United States Agency for International Development).
 On the business front, a second buying agent was secured, in addition to orders from important customers like Wal-Mart and Roytess.